ZaMaZaN4iK/llvm-project-clang-format/clang/docs/SourceBasedCodeCoverage.rst

 Drawbacks and limitations
 =========================

-* Prior to version 2.26, the GNU binutils BFD linker is not able link programs compiled with ``-fcoverage-mapping`` in its ``--gc-sections`` mode.
-Possible workarounds include disabling ``--gc-sections``, upgrading to a newer version of BFD, or using the Gold linker.

 * Code coverage does not handle unpredictable changes in control flow or stack unwinding in the presence of exceptions precisely.
 Consider the following
   function: